 4. Compel Action

-Whoever thinks captions are pointless are sorely mistaken.
-While all the above elements are huge factors in creating a strong social media caption, compelling your prospects to take a next step is one of the best ways to grow your business.
+Whoever thinks captions are pointless is sorely mistaken.
+While all the above elements are huge factors in creating a strong social media caption, compelling your prospects to take the next step is one of the best ways to grow your business.

 A great caption will end with some sort of conversion element, whether it encourages users to comment on a post, share the post, or check the link in your bio.